 Foot brake - emergency brake lights and automatic hazard warning flashers

-Emergency brake lights are activated to alert vehicles behind about heavy braking.
+Emergency brake lights are activated to alert vehicles behind about sudden braking.
 The function means that the brake light flashes instead of - as in normal braking - shining with a constant glow.

 Emergency brake lights are activated at speeds above 50 km/h in the event of sudden braking.
 After the car's speed has been slowed below 10 km/h the brake light returns from flashing to the normal constant glow - while at the same time the hazard warning flashers are activated, and they flash until the driver changes engine speed with the accelerator pedal or they are deactivated with their button.